 The best beaches near Disney World are not on the edge of town.
 The closest beach is 60 miles away.

-Nevertheless, when tourists come to Florida, they want beaches.
-Real beaches, not a fake beach created by Disney on a freshwater lake.
+Still, when tourists come to Florida, they want to go to the beach — a real beach, not a fake beach created by Disney on a freshwater lake.

 The best plan is to add a few beach days around your Disney itinerary.
-But day trips are doable and can break up non-stop exposure to the Mouse.
+Day trips are doable and can break up non-stop exposure to the Mouse.

-Orlando and Disney World are near the center of the state with access to Atlantic and Gulf coast beaches via expressways in three beach-bound directions.
+Orlando and Disney World are near the center of the state with access to Atlantic and Gulf coast beaches via expressways in three beach-bound directions via Interstate 4 (both coasts) or the Beachline Expressway (Atlantic Coast only).

 The closest beaches to Disney World are on the Atlantic Coast.